FC Pyunik

-Internationally, Pyunik has yet to win an international title, with the closest result being a bronze place finish in the 2006 Commonwealth of Independent States Cup.
-Pyunik's domestic success usually qualifies the team for UEFA Champions League and UEFA Europa League qualifying rounds.
 Pyunik is also known to be one of the most popular football clubs in Armenia, along with Urartu, Shirak and Ararat.

 Pyunik has always had a fierce rivalry with Ararat, as both clubs are considered to be the most successful clubs in Armenia, the latter due to its Soviet accomplishments.
 Both clubs are also the two most popular in the country and favorites within the Armenian Diaspora.
 Pyunik also shares a rivalry with Urartu which began when Urartu relocated from Abovyan to Yerevan in 2001, and became the third largest team in the city.
 The Pyunik-Urartu rivalry is seen as one of the biggest clashes in Armenian football.

 Pyunik's home stadium is the Vazgen Sargsyan Republican Stadium, which is also home to the Armenia national football team.
 The youth academy has produced many Armenian internationals such as Henrikh Mkhitaryan, Robert Arzumanyan, Karlen Mkrtchyan, Edgar Manucharyan, Varazdat Haroyan and Gevorg Ghazaryan, many who have played or are playing for top European clubs.

+International History

+Internationally, Pyunik has yet to win an international title, with the closest result being a bronze place finish in the 2006 Commonwealth of Independent States Cup.
+Pyunik's domestic success usually qualifies the team for UEFA Champions League and UEFA Europa League qualifying rounds.